877 Workshop. Handcrafted goods for men. Made in Germany.

 Natural leather from Germany

 Our leather is also very well chosen - vegetable tanned premium leather from a German tannery, which was founded in 1875 and is now run by the fifth generation of the family.
 The leather is tanned with oak bark and refined with selected fats and waxes for extra durability.
 Their traditional art of tanning needs much more time than current industrial tanning techniques, but the benefits relating quality, look and feel remain unmatched to this day.
 The tanning process takes at least eight weeks, the leather gets enriched by natural oils and is then dried very gently at room temperature what saves energy and improves the quality of leather.
 It is a honest natural product, skin neutral and suitable for allergy sufferers.
-The surface of the leather is natural with patterns, grain and a slightly uneven dyed look.
+The surface of the leather is natural (aniline) - it has no color layer to keep the beautiful natural texture with fine wrinkles and pores.

 We are happy to customize most of our products with your individual letters or numbers.
 You find an overview of our customizable products here.
 Please read about the different options and additional costs in the several product descriptions.